-13. Glossary
+14. Glossary

 Term Definition Administering entity When an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant application processes.
 Application form The document or computerised submission system that applicants use to apply for funding under the grant opportunity.
 Assessment criteria Are the specified principles or standards, against which applications will be judged.
 These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings.
 Chief Investigator A member of the research team.
 Chief Investigator A The member of the research team that takes the lead role in conducting the project and reporting on the outcomes of the project as specified in the grant agreement.
 Commencement date The expected start date for the grant activity.
 Committee The body established by the Department to consider and assess eligible applications and make recommendations for funding under the program.
-Commonwealth Grants Rules and Guidelines (CGRGs) Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non- corporate Commonwealth entities in relation to grants administration.
+Commonwealth Grants Rules and Principles (CGRPs) Establish the overarching Commonwealth grants policy framework and articulate the expectations for all non- corporate Commonwealth entities in relation to grants administration.
 Under this overarching framework, non- corporate Commonwealth entities undertake grants administration based on the mandatory requirements and key principles of grants administration.
 Completion date The expected date by which the grant activity must be completed and the grant spent.
+Contracted service provider A contracted service provider is a person who is a party to a Commonwealth contract or is a party to a subcontract with a contracted service provider and is responsible for the provision of goods or services under contract, either directly or indirectly.
 Date of effect Can be the date on which a grant agreement is signed or a specified starting date.
 Where there is no grant agreement, entities must publish information on individual grants as soon as practicable.

-Decision maker The person who makes a decision to award a grant.
+Term Definition Decision maker The person who makes a decision to award a grant.
 Department The Department of Industry, Science and Resources.

-Term Definition Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
+Eligibility criteria Refer to the mandatory criteria which must be met to qualify for a grant.
+Eligibility criteria should be developed to enable objective validation and are either 'met' or 'not met'.
 Assessment criteria may apply in addition to eligibility criteria.
-Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in 4.1.
+Eligible activities The activities undertaken by a grantee in relation to a project that are eligible for funding support as set out in section 5.1.
 Eligible application An application or proposal for services or grant funding for which the Program Delegate has determined is eligible for assessment in accordance with these guidelines.
-Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in 4.2 and Appendix A. Grant activity/activities Refers to the project/tasks/services that the grantee is required to undertake.
+Eligible expenditure The expenditure incurred by a grantee on a project and which is eligible for funding support as set out in section 5.3 and Appendix A. Grant activity/activities Refers to the project/tasks/services that the grantee is required to undertake.
 Grant agreement Sets out the relationship between the parties to the agreement, and specifies the details of the grant.
-GrantConnect Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs.
+GrantConnect Is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRPs.
 Grantee The individual/organisation which has been selected to receive a grant.
 Grant funding or grant funds The funding made available by the Australian Government to grantees under the program.
 Grant opportunity Refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
 A grant opportunity is aimed at achieving government policy outcomes under a Portfolio Budget Statement Program.
-Minister The Australian Government Minister for Health and Aged Care.
-Personal information Has the same meaning as in the Privacy Act 1988 (Cth) which is: Information or an opinion about an identified individual, or an individual who is reasonably identifiable: a. whether the information or opinion is true or not; and b. whether the information or opinion is recorded in a material form or not.
+Minister The Australian Government Minister for Health and Ageing.